SushantGagneja/ultra-low-latency-ML-inference-on-FPGA/README.md

 ### 1. The Decoupled Market Gateway (Go)
 To eliminate TLS decryption jitter and JSON parsing overhead from the embedded microcontroller, the heavy network lifting is offloaded to a high-performance Go gateway (`scripts/gateway/main.go`) running on a dedicated host (e.g., your MacBook or a co-located server).
 *   **Zero-Allocation Parsing:** The Go gateway connects to the Binance WebSocket, surgically extracts the raw price/quantity strings without allocating a JSON tree, and converts them to IEEE 754 floats.
+*   **Regime & Velocity:** The Gateway calculates the time elapsed between ticks ($\Delta t$) and evaluates the macro market regime, packing these into a 1-byte metadata flag.
-*   **Raw Binary Packing:** It packs the ticks into a dense, 16-byte raw binary payload and fires them over a local UDP socket directly to the ESP32.
+*   **Raw Binary Packing:** It packs the ticks and metadata into a dense, 17-byte raw binary payload and fires them over a local UDP socket directly to the ESP32.

 ### 2. ESP32-S3 Zero-Copy UDP Ingestion
 The firmware is engineered to operate in the hot path with absolute deterministic bounds.
-*   **Bare-Metal UDP Socket:** The ESP32 runs a hyper-lean UDP listener (`udp_server.c`), receiving the 16-byte payloads directly from the Go Gateway.
+*   **Bare-Metal UDP Socket:** The ESP32 runs a hyper-lean UDP listener (`udp_server.c`), receiving the 17-byte payloads directly from the Go Gateway.
-*   **Zero-Copy SPI DMA:** The ESP32 immediately fires a non-blocking DMA SPI transaction to stream the raw 16 bytes straight into the FPGA logic.
+*   **Zero-Copy SPI DMA:** The ESP32 immediately fires a non-blocking DMA SPI transaction to stream exactly 144 bits (18 bytes = 1 cmd + 17 data) straight into the FPGA logic.
 *   **High-Resolution Cycle Profiling:** The firmware hooks directly into the Xtensa core's internal `CCOUNT` hardware register (via `esp_cpu_get_cycle_count()`) right before the DMA transaction, and again inside the FPGA `DONE` interrupt.
 This allows cycle-accurate measurement of the hardware Tick-to-Trade latency.

 ### 3. FPGA Hardware Microstructure & Inference
 The `bnn_top.v` module acts as a complete HFT subsystem, executing everything from parsing the raw tick to evaluating the final inference, completely independently of the ESP32.

 *   **Hardware Feature Engines:**
-    *   **Tick Parser:** Deserializes the 136-bit SPI frame using a rigorously verified Clock Domain Crossing (CDC) toggle synchronizer.
+    *   **Tick Parser:** Deserializes the 144-bit SPI frame using a rigorously verified Clock Domain Crossing (CDC) toggle synchronizer, extracting prices, quantities, velocity, and regime select.
     *   **OFI Engine:** Computes Order Flow Imbalance (OFI) on a tick-by-tick basis using strict Q16.16 signed arithmetic.
-    *   **VWAP Engine:** Maintains a 20-tick sliding window Volume Weighted Average Price using an ultra-low-latency Restoring Divider (Q18.15) and a synchronous ring buffer.
+    *   **VWAP Engine:** Maintains a 20-tick sliding window Volume Weighted Average Price using an ultra-low-latency 32-cycle Sequential Multiplier and a Restoring Divider (Q18.15), saving ~1,000 LUTs over combinatorial math.
     *   **Lee-Ready Engine:** Classifies tick aggression (Buyer/Seller/Neutral) against the midpoint in a single cycle.
-*   **Hardware Quantization:** Synchronously captures the outputs of all three feature engines and dynamically evaluates thresholds to generate an ultra-dense **8-bit microstructural spike vector**.
+*   **Hardware Quantization:** Dynamically evaluates thresholds and maintains a 4-tick temporal shift register (40 bits total).
-*   **BNN Inference Core:** The fully unrolled, 8x32x1 combinatorial popcount tree executes the pruned neural network on the spike vector.
+*   **Threshold-Multiplexed MoE:** The fully unrolled, 40x32x3 combinatorial popcount tree executes the pruned neural network.
+It calculates the hidden nodes once, but dynamically multiplexes the integer thresholds based on the `regime_select` bit to swap between the Momentum Expert and Ranging Expert models.

 ---